m0r13/mclogalyzer/README.md

 ## How to use the script ##

-You have to pass the path to the Minecraft Server log file and the path to an output HTML-File to the script:
+You have to pass the path to the Minecraft server log directory and the path to an output HTML-File to the script:

 ```
-mclogalyzer server.log stats.html
+mclogalyzer server/logs stats.html
 ```

 Per default the script searches for a template (to generate the output file) in